Artificial Grass Installation Cost

 If you have a large area that you want to cover, then the installer will have to join pieces of grass together using joining tape and adhesive.

-Use tape on all joints then sprinkle kiln dried sand over the carpet to weigh it down.
+Use tape on all joints, then sprinkle kiln-dried sand over the carpet to weigh it down.
 Finally, if you have timber edgings, you can nail the edge of the carpet to the edgings for a neat finish.

 Man installing artificial grass

-DIY Artificial Grass Installation
+DIY Artificial Grass Project

 Trying to do the job yourself and using the cheapest artificial turf never really works out well.
 We all like a bargain, but in the case of artificial turf, you actually do get what you pay for.
-The cheapest turf looks awful and is not convincing at all; it looks really fake even from a mile away!
+The cheapest turf looks awful and is not convincing at all.
+It looks really fake, even from a mile away!

 Again, it adds to the expense, as does professional fitting, but you do get a better, longer-lasting job.

-If you were considering laying artificial grass on a DIY basis, then you will need some basic tools including:
+If you were considering laying artificial grass on a DIY basis, then you will need some basic tools, including:

-• Shovel (£7 to £30)
+• Shovel (£7 – £30)

-• Wheelbarrow (£30 to £60)
+• Wheelbarrow (£30 – £60)

-• Rake (£3 to £20)
+• Rake (£3 – £20)

-• Backing tape (£5 to £10)
+• Backing tape (£5 – £10)

-• Knife (£3 to £10)
+• Knife (£3 – £10)

-• Hammer (£3 to £25)
+• Hammer (£3 – £25)

-• Fixing nails (£2 to £18)
+• Fixing nails (£2 – £18)

 Man laying artificial grass